davelively14/locorum/README.md

     - FIX: Looking for specific results?
     - FIX: Don't show export button until searches all loaded.
     - FIX: Display error when a backend doesn't respond so that the client is waiting on results that aren't going to show up.
+  - Fix link to results in new tab when no results
+    - FIX: throws a where: p.id == ^"undefined"

 ## v0.5 to do list
 - When a backend doesn't work, let the user know that it timed out